Ewam Montana

 When Tulku Sang-ngag Rinpoche conceived the Garden of One Thousand Buddhas project in 2000, he expressed the aspiration that as many people as possible be allowed to participate as volunteers in this sacred place of pilgrimage in Montana.

-Together we can grow this garden for future generations!
+Together we can grow this Garden for future generations!

 “The merit earned and dedicated by working on the Garden of One Thousand Buddhas will not be exhausted until the end of cyclic existence.”